Carmela Soprano: Character biography

 Carmela's corrupt, materialistic nature is never far from the surface.
 After Tony surprises his delighted wife with a Porsche Cayenne Turbo, Carmela proceeds to flaunt her new SUV in front of Ginny Sack and Angie Bonpensiero, both of whom were reported to be having serious financial problems.
 Carmela is somewhat embarrassed when Angie admires Carmela's SUV and tells her that she recently purchased a Corvette with her own money, showing that Angie has achieved a certain level of financial independence and Carmela has not.

 Carmela's own efforts to become financially independent have been less successful, as Tony neglects to intervene for a long period when an inspector determines that materials used on her spec house are not up to code, thereby halting construction and straining her relationship with her father, who was building the house with her.
 Tony later recants, and orders Silvio Dante to lean on the inspector to change his mind.
 Around this time, Carmela is concerned for the whereabouts of Adriana La Cerva, who seemingly had disappeared.

 Carmela's concern intensifies when she encountered Adriana's mother, Liz La Cerva, at the Feast of St. Elzear (Episode 74, "The Ride").
 Liz, who has stopped taking care of herself, tells Carmela that Adriana is dead, and that Christopher is responsible, going on to say the FBI told her so.
 The next day Carmela confronts Tony, who dismisses her: "Let me school you on domestic violence," he says.
 "First and foremost, there is always a body."
+Tony dismisses the concern and downplays suspicion at Christopher sarcastically saying "he isn't Scott Peterson".

 Carmela is not aware that Adriana was a low-level informant for the FBI and that Christopher, who had learned this truth from Adriana herself, informed Tony, who in turn had her executed by Silvio (in "Long Term Parking").
 She is unaware that Tony murdered Christopher after he had flipped off the highway in the SUV in which both were traveling (in "Kennedy and Heidi").

 Carmela becomes greatly concerned for A.J. after he tries to commit suicide and is subsequently placed in the psychiatric ward at Mountainside Hospital.
 Carmela, along with Tony, encourages A.J. to become part of the production team for a film written by Daniel Baldwin and financed by Little Carmine, rather than enlist in the Army.
 She is shown considering building plans for a beach house.
 In the final scene of the series, she meets Tony at a diner for a family meal and eats onion rings with him and A.J.